 - Saltwater gargle: To soothe a sore throat, a person can mix a 1/2 teaspoon of salt with 8 ounces of warm water and use as a gargle.

-- Pain relievers: A headache, sore throat, and fever may be relieved with over-the-counter medications, such as acetaminophen or ibuprofen.
+- Pain relievers: A headache, sore throat, and fever may be relieved with over-the-counter medications.
+Some of these are also available for purchase online, such as acetaminophen or ibuprofen.
 Always follow the instructions on the packet, especially if giving medications to children.

 - Supplements: Many people take supplements to prevent or treat a head cold.
 The most popular supplements used include vitamin C, Echinacea, and zinc.
 However, there is limited evidence on whether taking supplements reduces symptoms.